 1. Eat Cacio e Pepe

 It doesn’t get any richer than this classic Roman dish made with Pecorino, black pepper and more Pecorino.
-You can order this cheesy and delicious pasta all over Rome, but check out my favorites in this post on where to eat in Rome.
+You can order this cheesy and delicious pasta all over Rome, but check out my favorite places to eat and drink in Rome.

 2. See the Trevi Fountain